Amir Amirzadeh

 Advisor: Dr. David L. Hays

 Kyung-Kuhn Lee is a Ph.D. candidate in Landscape Architecture at the University of Illinois at Urbana-Champaign.
-His research examines landscape as a discursive field of cultural identity, socio-ecological value, and disciplinary interests, particularly in the Korean context.
-His dissertation presents a new history of the Korean Confucian Academies by foregrounding their marginalized landscapes, which have been functioning as a kind of floating signifier, supporting contradictory ideas of nature, landscape, and heritage in the process of rapid westernization.
-Kuhn is a Fulbright Scholar from 2016 and received an MLA from the University of Pennsylvania.
+He finished his Master of Landscape Architecture at the University of Pennsylvania, focusing on the ecological legibility of designed landscapes.
+His research examines landscape as a discursive field of cultural identity, socio-ecological value, and disciplinary interests, particularly in the East Asian context.
+His dissertation presents a new history of the Korean Confucian Academies by foregrounding their marginalized landscapes, which have supported contradictory ideas of nature, landscape, and heritage during the process of rapid westernization.
+Kuhn has been a Fulbright Scholar since 2016 and won the Graduate College Dissertation Completion Fellowship in 2021.

 Yuan Liao